ethereum/remix-ide/docs/remixd.md

 Or just install it in the directory of your choice by removing the -g flag:
 `npm install remixd`

+## Warning for old users
+There is a new version of remixd with a new npm address: https://npmjs.com/package/@remix-project/remixd If you were using the old one you need to:

+  1. uninstall the old one: `npm uninstall -g remixd`
+  2. install the new: `npm install -g`

 ### remixd Command
 From the terminal, the command `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start `remixd` and will share the given folder with remix-ide.